Panic-At-The-DiskDrive/Panic-At-The-DiskDrive/README.md

 # Hi there 👋, My name is Danielle 🏳️‍⚧️
 ### -Graphic Designer-

-I am a Graphic Designer from Argentina, venturing (fearfully) into the Front-End World.
+I am a Graphic Designer from Argentina, venturing (fearfully) into the Developer´s World.

 - ⚡ Fun fact **This is my backup account 😋**